 Three studies show that the underpinnings of Iqbal are unsound.
 Study 1 shows that the dismissal rate increased from 20.5% pre-Twombly to 54.6% under Iqbal for these claims.
 Study 2 shows that the dismissal rate increased from 32.0% to 67.35% under Iqbal for these claims when Black plaintiffs were pro se.
 And finally, Study 3 suggests that White and Black judges are applying Iqbal differently.
 White judges dismissed these claims at a higher rate (57.5%) than Black judges (33.3%).
 Study 3 shows a trend in which White judges, as compared to Black judges, are more likely to dismiss Black plaintiffs' claims of race discrimination.

 In short, Iqbal rests on an inaccurate theory of judgment and decision making.
 As Roscoe Pound once observed there are, “distinctions between law in the books and law in action, . . . between legal theory and judicial administration. . .”
 It is hoped that by introducing the science behind judgment and decision making, stereotypes, and implicit associations, and by studying human nature in law, we will broaden our knowledge of how Iqbal has affected claims of discrimination by members of stereotyped groups.

 Quintanilla, Victor D., "Beyond Common Sense: A Social Psychological Study of Iqbal's Effect on Claims of Race Discrimination" (2011).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 712.